-Each Director has a statutory duty to avoid a situation where he has, or could have, a direct or indirect interest that conflicts, or may conflict with the interests of the Company.
+Each Director has a statutory duty to avoid a situation where he has, or could have, a direct or indirect interest which conflicts, or may conflict with the interests of the Company.
 A Director will not be in breach of that duty if the relevant matter has been authorised by the Board in accordance with the Company's Articles.
 This includes any co-investment made by the Directors in entities in which the Company also has an interest.

-The Board has a protocol for identifying and dealing with conflicts and these are reviewed on a regular basis.
-As previously reported, the Company is invested in The GP Service (UK) Limited, of which the Chairman, Atul Devani, is executive chairman and has an interest in.
+The Board has an approved protocol for identifying and dealing with conflicts and has resolved to conduct a regular review of actual or possible conflicts.
+As previously reported, the Company is invested in Maven Co-invest Endeavour Limited Partnership, which is an investment managed by Penta Capital LLP of which Steven Scott, a Director of the Company, is a partner and which, from time to time, introduces potential investment opportunities to the Manager.
 The Board has continued to agree that this does not represent a material conflict.
-No new conflicts or potential conflicts were identified during the year.
+No other new, or potential, conflicts of interest were identified during the year.